Zlahrouni/the-new-zl/src/assets/db/posts/from-zero-to-website.md

 tags: ["web development", "beginner", "tutorial", "html", "css"]
 ---

-# From Zero to Website: A Rookie's Guide to Building Your First Site

 ## The Journey Begins: Starting Simple

 When I first decided to build my own website, the task seemed overwhelming.
 Where do I start?
 What technologies should I use?
 How complex should it be?
 After going through this journey myself, I've learned that the key is to start simple and grow gradually.